 Many good things will happen throughout your time at College and we love to hear about them.
 If you feel like you want to say 'thank you' to a tutor, a manager, a cleaner, another student or absolutely anyone for something they have done to make your life at College better, then please let us know and we can pass on your thanks to that person.
-It can be
+It can be something as small as brightening your day with a smile, or something as large as inspiring you to successfully complete your course.

-You can send in a compliment via the College website
+You can send in a compliment via the College website or